booomji/humanqueryprocessing/README.md

   * What games do they like to play?
 Why?
   * Which one is the best?
 Most popular?
 Why?
   * How would they figure it out?
-  * Hhat year had the most popular games?
+  * What year had the most popular games?
+  * Make sure they know what a decade is; what an ID is; what a table is
   * What if I gave them data to answer these questions?
 What would the data look like?
 		* work towards a table
 1. For older kids